Banaba: Geography

 The woodland of Banaba is now limited to the coastal area and is made up mostly of mangoes, flame trees, guavas, tapioca, and common Kiribati shrubs such as the saltbush.
 Having been mined for over 80 years, the centre of the island has no soil and is uninhabitable.

-The village Buakonikai (‘Te Aonoanne’) is now unoccupied.
+The village Buakonikai ('Te Aonoanne') is now unoccupied.
 Banaba had three inhabited villages in the 2010 census; Tabwewa, Antereen (also called Tabiang) and Umwa.

 Climate

 Banaba Island features a tropical rainforest climate, under Köppen's climate classification.
 Winds between north-east and south-east bring rainfall with large annual and seasonal variability.
 The period of lowest mean monthly rainfall starts in May and lasts until November.
 From December until April the monthly rainfall is on average higher than 120 mm.

 Demography

-At the census of 1931, when the production of phosphate was at his highest point, and the headquarters of the entire colony concentrated there, the total population of Ocean Island was of 2,607 inhabitants (1,715 Gilbertese; 65 Elliceans; 129 Europeans; 698 “Mongoloids” [Asians].
+At the census of 1931, when the production of phosphate was at its highest point, and the headquarters of the entire colony concentrated there, the total population of Ocean Island was of 2,607 inhabitants (1,715 Gilbertese; 65 Elliceans; 129 Europeans; 698 "Mongoloids" [Asians].
 After World War II, at the census of 1947, just after relocation of Banabans on Rabi Island in 1945, there were 2,060 left (considering notably the massacre of Banabans at the end of the Japanese occupation).
-The new ethnic distribution was then the following: 1,351 Gilbertese (the main losses); 441 Polynesians (the main gain from overcrowded Ellice Islands); 138 Europeans; 112 “Mongoloids”; 11 “half-caste” European-Gilbertese; 2 “half-caste” European-Ellicean; 4 “Gilbertese-Mongoloids” and 1 "other races".
+The new ethnic distribution was then the following: 1,351 Gilbertese (the main losses); 441 Polynesians (the main gain from overcrowded Ellice Islands); 138 Europeans; 112 "Mongoloids"; 11 "half-caste" European-Gilbertese; 2 "half-caste" European-Ellicean; 4 "Gilbertese-Mongoloids" and 1 "other races".

 At the end of World War II, the Gilbert Islands' (and Fiji's) British colonial rulers decided to resettle most of Ocean Island's population on Rabi Island, because of the ongoing devastation of Banaba caused by phosphate mining.
 Some have since returned, but the majority have remained on Rabi or elsewhere in Fiji.
 The Banabans came to Fiji in three major waves, with the first group of 703, including 318 children, arriving on the BPC vessel, Triona, on 15 December 1945.
 Accompanying them were 300 other Gilbertese.
 The Banabans had been collected from Japanese internment camps on various islands, mainly Nauru and Kosrae; they were not given the option of returning to Banaba, on the grounds that the Japanese had destroyed their houses – this was not true.
 Only 100 to 200 returned and represent the landowners that stay in Fiji.

 The population was 2,706 in 1963, 2,192 in 1968, 2,314 in 1973 and 2,201 in 1978, the year before the end of phosphate exploitation.
-At the following census, in 1985, only 46 Banabans were living.
-With the return of some people from Rabi Island, they were 284 in 1990, 339 in 1995, 276 in 2000, 301 in 2005, 295 in 2010 and 268 in 2015 (last available census).
+At the following census, in 1985, only 46 Banabans were living there.
+With the return of some people from Rabi Island, they were 284 in 1990, 339 in 1995, 276 in 2000, 301 in 2005, 295 in 2010 and 268 in 2015.
 While only about 268 people live on Banaba, there is an estimated 6,000 people of Banaban descent in Fiji and other countries.